Carly07/Deeelish/README.md

 Deeelish is a web application, designed by me, Carly Clark, to satisfy the requirements of the "Data Centric Development" milestone project on the Code Institute Full-Stack Software Development course.

-It is intended to be an online community resource primarily for searching and sharing recipes, though users can also view cooking tips and techniques.
+It is intended to be an online community resource primarily for searching and sharing recipes, though users can also create and remove categories fromt he collections and view cooking tips and techniques.

 ## Demo